geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Returns the number of dimensions of the geometry boundary
    * - buffer
      - ``geometry``:Geometry, ``distance``:Double
-     - Returns the buffere area around the geometry using the specified distance
+     - Returns the buffered area around the geometry using the specified distance
    * - bufferWithSegments
      - ``geometry``:Geometry, ``distance``:Double, ``segments``:Integer
-     - Returns the buffere area around the geometry using the specified distance and using the specified number of segments to represent a quadrant of a circle.
+     - Returns the buffered area around the geometry using the specified distance and using the specified number of segments to represent a quadrant of a circle.
    * - bufferWithSegments
      - ``geometry``:Geometry, ``distance``:Double, ``segments``:Integer
      - Returns the buffered area around the geometry using the specified distance and using the specified number of segments to represent a quadrant of a circle.